peterdsharpe/physicsnemo-cfd/workflows/domino_design_sensitivities/README.md

   discrete operation.
 Gradients are valid locally under fixed connectivity, but can jump when connectivity changes.
 Keep `stencil_size` fixed and geometry perturbations small for gradient checks and early-stage optimization.
-- **Postprocessing**: The Laplacian smoothing and normal projection are for interpretation.
+- **Post-processing**: The Laplacian smoothing and normal projection are for interpretation.
 They are not in the gradient path used to compute `geometry_sensitivity`.
 Use them to regularize updates if you couple sensitivities to a design loop.

-In short: choose smooth activations, avoid hard discontinuities in pre/postprocessing, and keep perturbations small so that the piecewise-smooth assumptions remain valid.
+In short: choose smooth activations, avoid hard discontinuities in pre-processing/post-processing, and keep perturbations small so that the piecewise-smooth assumptions remain valid.

 ## References